abbylloyd03/44688-Data-Analytics-Capstone/README.md

+# Predicting Line Item Values for Antiretroviral (AVR) and HIV Lab Purchases
-# 44688-Data-Analytics-Capstone
+- 44688-Data-Analytics-Capstone
-Capstone for the degree of MS in Data Analytics from NWMSU.
+- Capstone for the degree of MS in Data Analytics from NWMSU
+- Abby Lloyd
+- abbylloyd03@gmail.com

 ## Research Goals
 The goal of this research is to develop a machine learning model that accurately predicts the line-item value for antiretroviral drugs and HIV lab supplies that are to be shipped to countries negatively affected by the HIV/AIDS endemic.
 The goal is to make these predictions using a regression algorithm based off of known characteristics of the desired drug or lab test that could be found on a purchase order sent to a vendor or manufacturer.
 If a successful model is created, this could help nations and organizations better plan for future purchases of antiretroviral drugs and HIV supplies without having to wait for price quotes from manufacturers.